rangle/test-automation/README.md

 # README (WIP)

 This is a repository designed to showcase various e2e automation frameworks written against the same application under test.
+This repo contains a simple todos application that can be executed via a local development server.
+It contains a small feature set:
+* Add/remove todos
+* Toggle todo item status (Complete/Active)
+* Filter list by todo item status

+In addition there are a couple of server API methods described below to show how various e2e automation frameworks can use these to create a more robust, stable, and fast-executing test frameworks

 # STARTING THE APP SERVER